 Figure 3: Partial match scoring example

 Under Partial Match there is also a Rounding option.
 Rounding is only available when the scoring type Partial Match has been selected.
-There are two options to select from the drop down menu: None or Floor.
+There are two options to select from the drop-down menu: None or Floor.
 None is set as the default option.

-- None will round the score to four decimal places e.g. 2.6666
+- None will round the score to four decimal places e.g. 2.6666.

 - Round down will round the score down to the nearest whole number, e.g. a score of 2.666 will be rounded down to 2.

-- Partial Match - For each incorrect response, the student will recieve a score of -.3333 with a max penalty score of -1.
+- Partial Match - For each incorrect response, the learner will recieve a score of -.3333 with a max penalty score of -1.
 If rounding has been enabled, it will also apply to the penalty score.

-Check Answer is a button that appears below a Question, and allows students to check if their response is correct.
+Check Answer is a button that appears below a Question, and allows learners to check if their response is correct.
 It is usually only applied to formative assessments.
 Check Answer can be enabled by toggling the Show Check Answer Button option in the Question Editor.
-Feedback attempts can be configured to allow the student to test as many times as needed.
+Feedback attempts can be configured to allow the learner to test as many times as needed.
 The default setting is unlimited attempts.
 The Check Answer button will not disclose the correct answer, but will indicate which answers have been answered incorrectly as shown in Figure 4.

-The Unscored/Practice Usage option allows authors to disable scoring for a question.
-When enabled, the question will receive no score.
-This can be found in the scoring section of a question
+The Unscored/Practice Usage option allows authors to disable scoring for a Question.
+When enabled, the Question will receive no score.
+This can be found in the scoring section of a Question.